prisma/prisma/docs/tutorial.md

 ### 6.1.
 Save the migration on the file system

 With Lift, every database migration gets persisted on your file system, represented by a number of [files](./lift/migration-files.md).
 This lets you keep a migration history of you database schema and understand how their project evolves over time.
-It also enables rolling back and "replaying" migrations easily.
+It also enables rolling back and "replaying" migrations.

 > **Note**: Lift also creates a table called `_Migration` in your database that additionally stores the details of every migration.